As the world is crippled by the pandemic that is Coronavirus, COVID-19, what does this mean for companion animals and their owners?

 Another important thing, which I believe everyone should have in place anyway, is to have a back up plan for someone to care for your pets if you were unable to.
 Whether it is a family member, friend, neighbour or sitter, have someone in mind (and let them know) that if something happened and you were unable to care for your pet there is someone to look after them.

 Most veterinarians are open and working as per normal.
-I imagine that there will be precautionary measures coming into place, just like every workplace, to reduce the risk of vets and staff catching the virus from clients but at this stage animals will still be able to receive necessary care.
+I imagine that there will be precautionary measures coming into place, just like every workplace.
+This will be to reduce the risk of vets and staff catching the virus from clients.
+At this stage animals will still be able to receive necessary care.
 Of course exercise caution, if you are unwell, please do not go visiting a vet clinic, let’s keep our veterinary staff safe.

 During this time of uncertainty try to remain calm, care for yourself, care for your loved ones, care for your pets, help others and show kindness to strangers.
 This too shall pass.
 Stay well everyone!